ansys/pydpf-core/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most of the DPF capabilities can be accessed using the operators.
-For more information about the existing operators, see **Operators** tab.
+For more information about the existing operators, see the **Operators** tab.

 Following sections are summarizes.
 For more detailed content, see :ref:`user_guide_waysofusing`.